ephraimdjeket/Product-card-component/README.md

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size

-## Built with

-For this project I used:

-- Semantic HTML5 Markup
-- CSS Custom Variables
-- CSS Grid
-- Mobile-First Workflow

 ## Useful resources